RexScratch/sb3tosb2/README.md

 Known Issues
 -------------
-- Bitmap images in SVG files may be positioned incorrectly
 - MP3 audio files cannot be converted
 - 32-bit float WAV files may not be converted correctly